LeanKit-Labs/autohost/README.md

 ## External Resources - Loading an NPM Resource Module
 A list of NPM modules can be specified that will be loaded as resources.
 This feature is intended to support packages that supply a resource and static files as a sharable module.
 Hopefully it will lead to some interesting sharing of common APIs and/or UIs for autohost based services. (example - realtime metrics dashboard)

+To enable this, simply add the module names as an array in the `modules` property of the configuration hash passed to init.

 ## HTTP Transport
 The http transport API has three methods to add middleware, API routes and static content routes.
 While resources are the preferred means of adding static and API routes, it's very common to add application specific middleware.
 Custom middleware is added *after* standard middleware and passport (unless specific middleware was disabled via configuration).